elastic/elastic-serverless-forwarder/dev-corner/README.md

 The trigger `replay-sqs` is only returned if the event that ESF lambda is processing matches a certain condition.
 Currently, we can find that condition in [this part of the code](https://github.com/elastic/elastic-serverless-forwarder/blob/acbe70242afad1d5061d64fd4d12b7e647de3768/handlers/aws/utils.py#L301-L306), which analyzes the `body` of a message.
 Like explained in the previous section, ingestion errors transform the `body` of a message before placing it in the replay queue.
 This transformation will match the condition, and the trigger returned will be `replay-sqs`.
 Otherwise, the trigger will be `sqs` (this should be set by the user in the `config.yaml` file).

 Below you can find an example for each type of error, and how ESF processes it.
-If you prefer to skip the examples, you can move to CONCLUSIONS TODO for the most important points of this process.
+If you prefer to skip the examples, you can move to [Conclusion on errors and replay queue](#conclusion-on-errors-and-replay-queue) for the most important points of this process.

 ### Example 1: Ingestion error